Correlation Between Palo Alto and Amdocs

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Amdocs are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Amdocs has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of fairly strong basic indicators, Amdocs is not utilizing all of its potentials.
-The newest stock price disturbance, may contribute to short-term losses for the investors.
+The latest stock price disturbance, may contribute to short-term losses for the investors.

 Palo Alto and Amdocs Volatility Contrast